United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

 ```
 We loaded the template from a local file and passed in our data element collection and our server object.

-Finally we actually send this printjob to an Cloud Office Print server and save the response into our output file:
+Finally we actually send this printjob to a cloud Office Print server and save the response into our output file:
 ```python
 printjob.execute().to_file('./examples/spacex_example/output')
 ```